ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/API/Interactors/InteractorFacade.md

 #### NotifyOfGrab(InteractableFacade)

-Notifies the interactor that it is grabbing an interactable.
+Notifies the Interactor that it is grabbing an Interactable.

 ##### Declaration